 Fill Out the Included template for Your Top Three Personas – Now, put your work to work.
 Compile the answers you’ve collected and answer the questions for those top three personas.
 Then, select the one that seems strongest and clearest and plan an outreach to connect with those who fit that persona.
 For extra credit, combine your persona and outreach efforts with a visitor journey map, and connect powerfully with your community in a way that also keeps them coming back.

 Many churches have the right heart to reach the lost, and authentic desire to see their church grow with members of the surrounding community, but they do it without the most helpful tools.
 Personas can be that foundational tool in your belt that focuses all of your outreach efforts.
-And Digital Ministries can be your partner in doing it.
+And Digital Outreach can be your partner in doing it.